Working With an Estate Planning Attorney in Fairfax VA

 What Is Estate Planning?

-Many people think estate planning consists of nothing more than writing a will (link to new Fairfax will writing page), and of course, that’s part of it.
+Many people think estate planning consists of nothing more than writing a will, and of course, that’s part of it.
 But even if you own no property at all, you need to consider things like who you want to act for you should you become disabled, how you feel about life support, whether you prefer burial or cremation, and more.
 At Northern Virginia Trusts and Estates, you can work with an estate planning attorney in Fairfax, where we’ve been assisting residents of Northern Virginia for over 20 years.

 Is Estate Planning Complicated?